IN1GHTM4R3/qb-carcontrol/README.md

 -----------------------------------------------------------------------------------------------------------------

-Plans to be added in next few updates -
+Plans to be added in next update -
-`Will be looking for a way to figure out how to keep the qb-menu Menu up after selection for doors, windows, and seats` `Will Add Extras Menu Built In`
+`Will Add Extras Menu Built In`
-`Will Add Vehicle Examination For Mechanics (future plans)` `Will Look into Adding Examination for PD as well to see if vehicle is modified for racing - i.e, Nos, Turbo (future plan)`
+`Will Add Vehicle Examination For Mechanics (future plans)` `Will Look into Adding Examination for PD as well to see if vehicle is modified for racing - i.e, *Nos, *Tuner Chip, !Tuning Levels (*Future Plan !Separate Resource)`

 -----------------------------------------------------------------------------------------------------------------